Exhibit Details

 In October 2013, Octoraro 22 hosted its first every “Race to Scouting, Run with the Pack”, which was an effort to increase recruitment and retention in Cub Scouts.
 The program later became the Chester County Council Cub Camporee (C5) and was hosted at Paradise Farms from 2016-2019 before returning to Camp Ware in 2023.

-Octoraro 22 Hosts Its Seventh Conclave at Camp Horseshoe
+Octoraro 22 Hosts Its Seventh Conclave

 The 2014 Section NE-6B Conclave took place from June 6 -8, 2014 at Camp Horseshoe.
 The theme was “Arrowmen: Assemble the Brotherhood” and was staffed by 146 Octoraro Lodge 22 members (and a few from Blue Heron Lodge 349 as well), with 388 total arrowmen in attendance.